WalterSmuts/easyfft/README.md

 #### Footnotes
 [^panic]: While this could be true in theory, in practice it most probably is not.
-There could be other bugs in this crate or it's dependencies that may cause a panic, but in theory all the runtime panics have been moved to compile time errors.
+There could be bugs in this crate or it's dependencies that may cause a panic, but in theory all the runtime panics have been moved to compile time errors.

 [^fallible]: The `DynRealDft` struct has some associated operations which can panic.
 This is because the rust language does not have the ability to encode